tyuxie/RWSVR/README.md

+# Improved Learning of Subsplit Bayesian Networks with Stochastic Optimization and Variance Reduction
-This is the code for 'Improved Learning of Subsplit Bayesian Networks with Stochastic Optimization and Variance Reduction'.
+This is the codebase for 'Improved Learning of Subsplit Bayesian Networks with Stochastic Optimization and Variance Reduction'.